GbrainDev/HumanIN/README.md

 4. Click __Tools- Manage Libraries__ and install **PubSubClient**.

-+ If you get an error like "Multiple libraries were found for "WiFi.h", go to the path ***Not used :*** and delete the **WiFi** folder.
++ If you get an error like _"Multiple libraries were found for "WiFi.h"_, go to the path ***Not used :*** and delete the **WiFi** folder.

 _________________________________